KiranrajeG/Potato-Disease-Classification-/README.md

-Potato Disease Classification 🌱
+# Potato Disease Classification 🌱

-A comprehensive deep learning project for automating the classification of potato leaf diseases, providing an accessible and efficient tool for agricultural diagnostics.
+A deep learning project designed to classify potato leaf diseases, offering an efficient tool for farmers and agricultural experts to diagnose and manage crop health.

+---

-Key Highlights
+## Key Highlights

-Objective: classify the disease of the potato plant
-Model: Utilizes the EfficientNetB0 architecture for accurate and efficient image classification.
+- **Objective**: Detect and classify potato leaf diseases into the following categories:
+  - Healthy
+  - Late Blight
+  - Early Blight
+- **Model**: Built using the **EfficientNetB0** architecture, known for its balance of speed and accuracy.

-Backend: Built with FastAPI, ensuring fast and scalable API responses for real-time predictions.
+- **Backend**: Deployed with **FastAPI**, ensuring fast, reliable API responses for real-time disease detection.

-Frontend: Interactive and responsive React.js application for user-friendly image uploads and result visualization.
+- **Frontend**: A dynamic and responsive web interface built using **React.js**, allowing users to upload leaf images effortlessly.

-Deployment: The trained model is saved in .keras format and seamlessly integrated into the backend for inference.
+- **Deployment**: The trained model is saved in `.keras` format and seamlessly integrated into the backend for predictions.

+---

-Features
+## Features

-Easy-to-use interface for uploading potato leaf images.

-Real-time classification results with disease details.
+- **Image Upload**: Users can upload images of potato leaves through an intuitive web interface.
+- **Real-Time Predictions**: Provides disease classification results instantly upon submission.
-Modular design for easy scalability and integration with additional models or datasets.
+- **Modular Architecture**: The project’s design ensures scalability and easy integration with additional datasets or models.

-Designed to assist farmers and agricultural experts in early disease detection, reducing crop losses.
+- **Agricultural Impact**: Helps farmers identify diseases early, preventing crop loss and improving yield.

+---

-Why This Project?
+## Why This Project?

-Provides an automated solution to a common agricultural challenge.
+- **Real-World Application**: Addresses a common agricultural challenge using AI-driven solutions.

-Promotes the use of AI and machine learning in real-world farming applications.

-Offers potential for future enhancements like real-time field deployment or integration with drone technologies.
+- **Scalable & Efficient**: Combines state-of-the-art machine learning with modern web technologies for a seamless user experience.
+- **Future Potential**: Forms a foundation for advanced applications, such as real-time field diagnosis or drone-based monitoring.